ar-Ryan/redis/readme.md

 - `set <key> <value>`: Sets the value for the specified key.
 - `get <key>`: Retrieves the value associated with the specified key.
 - `del <key>`: Deletes the specified key.

+## Credits
+This project is based on the ["Build Your Own .org"](https://build-your-own.org/redis/) guide book by **James Smith**.
+It helped me understand low-level socket programming, client-server communication, and building a Redis-like key-value store.